mytechnotalent/HackingGPT-4/README.md

 result: Same as nested for-loops, but much faster!

-This is the foundation of self-attention in transformers. instead of uniform weights (1/n for all), attention learns which positions to weight more heavily.
+This is the foundation of self-attention in transformers;
+instead of uniform weights (1/n for all), attention learns which positions to weight more heavily.